A Clear Guide to Arithmetic, Logical, Relational, and Bitwise Operators

 They may look like small symbols, but behind them lie calculation, comparison, memory access, logical reasoning, data transformation, and evaluation order.
 Understanding operators is not just about learning syntax.
 It is about learning how a computer “thinks” through code.

-Once you start asking yourself questions like, “In what order does this expression run?”, “What type is this value right now?”, or “Is this working on the value itself or a memory reference?”, you are already moving beyond the beginner mindset.
-You are starting to think like a developer who understands what the code is actually doing under the surface.
+Once you start asking yourself questions like, “In what order does this expression run?”, “What type is this value right now?”, “Is this checking a value or a reference?”, or “Could this operator behave differently with another data type?”, you are already moving beyond the beginner mindset.

 Why are operators important in programming?